develop4God/habitus_faith/.github/copilot-agent-instructions.md

 Must on each session.

 1. Run `flutter test` before starting any tasks.
 All tests must pass.
 Refactor or fix failing tests.
 If a failing test does not validate real user logic, delete it and update your approach accordingly.
+Focus on Quality over quantity.

 2. Use `dart format .` and `dart analyze` frequently.
 Resolve all warnings and errors.